OP-TED/ted-xml-data-converter/usage-information.md

 Please see [installation.md](installation.md) for installation and usage instructions.

-An API for the converter will be made available soon which will allow conversion of notices via HTTPS requests.
+An API for the converter is temporarily available as part of the eNotices2 Publication API.
+Documentation is available at [TED API Documentation](https://docs.ted.europa.eu/api/endpoints/enotices2-ted-europa-eu-esenders.html) or the [eNotices2 Public API endpoints Documentation](https://enotices2.ted.europa.eu/esenders/webjars/swagger-ui/index.html).
 <br>

 <br>